New Jersey school board member quits over anti-Muslim comments

-(Reuters) - A New Jersey school board member resigned on Friday after drawing fire for anti-Muslim Facebook posts, including one saying, “America needs to get rid of people like you,” the board president said.
+April 22 (Reuters) - A New Jersey school board member resigned on Friday after drawing fire for anti-Muslim Facebook posts, including one saying, “America needs to get rid of people like you,” the school district said.

-Elmwood Park Board of Education member Gladys Gryskiewicz had come under pressure to step down after attention was drawn to the posts on her personal Facebook account.
+Elmwood Park Board of Education member Gladys Gryskiewicz had come under pressure to resign after attention was drawn to the posts on her personal Facebook account.

-Board President Jeanne Freitag confirmed the resignation, which was reported by New Jersey’s Record newspaper on Friday.

-“There will be a resolution at Tuesday’s meeting,” she said in an email.
-The resolution calls for the board to accept Gryskiewicz’s resignation effective immediately, according to the meeting’s online agenda.
+The agenda for the board’s Tuesday meeting includes Schools Superintendent Anthony Grieco’s recommendation that the panel accept Gryskiewicz’s resignation, effective immediately.

 She also wrote, “Go back to your own country; America needs to get rid of people like you,” CAIR said.